paulmorriz/cybersecurity-cases/README.md

 # Cybersecurity Case Files
-Welcome to my **SOC Analyst Lab Portfolio** - My collection of hands-on cases (P1-P6) I built and also the job simulations offered by some companies on **Forage** website while training for CompTIA CySA+ and SOC workflows.
+Welcome to my **SOC Analyst Lab Portfolio** - My collection of hands-on cases (P1-P6), mini Python tools I built and also the job simulations offered by some companies on **Forage** website while training for CompTIA CySA+ and SOC workflows.

 ---